 All-Natural Ways to Focus Better with ADHD

 ADHD medications can help manage symptoms like distractability.
 But many people augment their prescriptions with these natural remedies, designed to help children and adults with ADD build their focus and concentration in new and innovative ways.

-What’s the hardest part of having attention deficit disorder (ADHD or ADD)?
+What’s the hardest part of having attention deficit disorder?